 Wednesday 20 September 2017 @ 9:35 pm

 I’ve never had *any* food that was considerably improved by the addition of lettuce.
-Let’s be honest, it serves no useful purpose other than a snack for rabbits and tortoises and a minor distraction for fat people who think nibbling lettuce will make them thin.
+Let’s be honest, it serves no useful purpose other than a snack for rabbits and tortoises and a minor distraction for fat people who think nibbling green leaves will make them thin.

 Take the humble cheese salad sandwich.
 Lettuce, cheese, cucumber and tomato with a dressing if you buy it from Waitrose.
 Ditch the tasteless soggy lettuce and you’re left with … a tasty sandwich.
 Then there’s the egg salad sandwich.
 Remove any one of the fillers, apart from lettuce, and the sandwich is about as appealing as a kick in the balls.